Remembering the Gendema Invasion 22 Years On

 I took the bucket filled with water and went to the bathroom to take a shower.
 Upon return, Mamie had finished preparing breakfast.
-She then handed me a bowl filled with fried potatoes and ground fish and vegetable stew.
+She then handed me a bowl filled with fried potatoes and groundfish and vegetable stew.

-Under the Court Barray, were seven men; four soldiers, three of whom were dressed in woodland variant camouflage and the other in an olive fatigue.
+Under the Court Barray, were seven men; four soldiers, three of whom were dressed in woodland variant camouflage and the other in olive fatigue.
 The three SSDs were dressed in blue urban variant camouflage.
-Two of the men were armed each with what appeared to be old G3 automatic rifles, two with Uzi, and the other three were unarmed.
+Two of the men were armed each with what appeared to be old G3 automatic rifles, two with an Uzi, and the other three were unarmed.
 Four of the officers were sitting on a long bench at the entrance of the Court Barray while the others stood guard outside.
 As the men looked at the crowd putting up what appeared to be smiling faces, I could tell the smiles were not real.
 I began to wonder these men had seen more than they were trying to portray.
 The more they tried to remain calm, the more they looked wary.

-“Please keep quiet” he begged for silence.
+“Please keep quiet, ” he begged for silence.
 “Yesterday morning, our post at Gendema was attacked by the Liberian rebels.
 Two of our men were shot dead and the rest of us retreated after facing them for about an hour.
 We were overpowered by the firing force of the rebels.
 They have more sophisticated arms and they out-numbered us.
 We are going to our regional headquarters in Pujehun for re-enforcement.
 We ask that you exercise patience in case they arrived here before we return.
 Please do whatever they tell you to do.
 Do not resist or put up a fight.
 It will be dangerous and you may be killed.
 Please take care of yourself”

-By now there were murmuring all over the crowd as everyone tried to make sense of what the soldier was saying.
+By now there were murmurs all over the crowd as everyone tried to make sense of what the soldier was saying.
 Without entertaining questions, the men immediately placed their backpacks on their backs, stepped out of the Court Barray waved their hands to the crowd as they departed the village.
 I began to wonder what to make of the officer’s message.
 I thought quietly to myself for a moment.
-Do you mean the soldiers are fleeing leaving us behind?
+Do you mean the soldiers are fleeing, leaving us behind?
 Will they ever come back?
 What will the rebels do when they arrive here?
-Of course, my questions were not meant to be answered but instead formed the basis for my next decision given what was becoming a helpless situation.
+Of course, my questions were not meant to be answered, but instead formed the basis for my next decision given what was becoming a helpless situation.

 “Let’s get out of here,” he instructed.

 We both walked back to the house.
 Sister Mamie had also just returned from the square and like everyone else, she looked very worried.
-Sulaiman was on her back and crying furiously.
-Alfred gave him his feeding bottle and he began to sip on it.

 “I must go," I declared.
 They both walked me down a small dusty road leading down to a small creek.
 The creek was about two hundred yards from the town.
 The couple stopped before the bridge.
 I climbed over the bridge and crossed to the other side of the creek.
 The bridge over the creek was made of four logs made out of palm trees.
 Two logs on each side placed in what appeared to be carefully calculated distance apart so as to allow vehicle tires to climb past.
 I stopped as I climbed down the bridge.